Bruce Weber (photographer): Filmmaking

-Chop Suey, a kaleidoscopic portrait of the wrestler Peter Johnson, was released in 2001, and the impressionistic anti-war film A Letter to True in 2004.
 His work-in-progress Robert Mitchum feature, Nice Girls Don't Stay for Breakfast was screened at the New York Film Festival in 2017.
 He has also directed seven short films: Beauty Brothers, Parts I-IV (1987), Backyard Movie (1991), Gentle Giants (1994), The Teddy Boys of the Edwardian Drape Society (1995), Wine and Cupcakes (2007), The Boy Artist (2008), and Liberty City is Like Paris to Me (2009).

 Sexual assault allegations

 In December 2017, model Jason Boyce sued Weber in New York State Supreme Court, claiming sexual assault, including inappropriate touching and kissing during a 2014 casting session.
 The suit also targets Jason Kanner of Soul Artist Management, which managed Boyce when the alleged assault took place, and Little Bear Inc., the production company operated by Weber's companion, Nan Bush.
 A second model, Mark Ricketson, came forward in December 2017 alleging similar claims and joined Boyce's lawsuit against Weber.

 Weber has denied the allegations, stating to The New York Times that the allegations were "untrue" and that he had "never touched anyone inappropriately".

 In January 2018, The New York Times detailed sexual assault allegations by 15 male models against Weber.

 In January 2019, it was reported that Weber asked to dismiss the original suit by Jason Boyce, with evidence provided that the model sent him racy photos and texts prior to and after the shoots.

-The judge refused dismissal and as of September 30, 2020, the case continued.
+By 2020, the Plaintiffs' cases against Weber began to face apparent setbacks, and in June 2020, Lisa Bloom, a high-powered harassment claims lawyer representing Weber's accusers in various suits, was ordered to pay Weber $28,000 in legal costs after Boyce refused to answer certain questions at a deposition.

+By September 2021, the 3 cases against Weber were each either dismissed or settled for undisclosed sums.

+On 3 April 2024, The Hollywood Reporter published an interview on Alan Ritchson wherein the Reacher star comments on prior allegations against Weber and Mario Testino reported by The New York Times:

+Some of the stories were just like mine.
+I was just starting to build a platform and get my voice in the business, and I wondered, ‘Should I say something?’
+Because all of the stories that those models were telling were my own.
+It’s all true.

 Personal life

-Weber has been living since the early 1970s with his girlfriend, Nan Bush, who is also his agent and one of his closest collaborators.
+Weber is married to Nan Bush who is also his agent and one of his collaborators.

-He has stated, in a 2002 interview : "I've had a lot of great romances.
+In a 2002 interview he said, "I've had a lot of great romances.
 Men and women, I mean I feel like I can fall in love almost every day.
 I feel sorry for people who don't feel that."

 He has lived in Miami since 1998.